 Organising a test

 Are you interested in organising a Riding and Road Safety Test?
-Contact your County/Regional R&RS Representative from your local committee at least six weeks in advance to secure a date and find out more.
-If your venue has not hosted a test before, you will need a risk assessment - please call the BHS Education team on 02476 840482 for details.
+Contact your County/Regional R&RS Representative from your local committee at least six to eight weeks or more in advance to secure a date or to find out more.
+If your venue has not hosted a test before, you will need a risk assessment - please call the BHS Safety team on 02476 840482 for details.

-Your regional representative will allocate two Riding and Road Safety Examiners for the test.
-The organiser will need to set out the Simulated Route according to the guidelines in the Riding and Roadcraft Manual and ensure that all candidates are fully equipped for the test.
+Your regional county representative will allocate two Riding and Road Safety Examiners for the test.
+The organiser will need to set out the simulated route according to the guidelines in the Risk Assessment and ensure that all candidates are fully equipped for the test.

 Becoming an Assessor

-Gold members of the BHS, over 21 years of age and with a minimum of three years’ training experience can apply to become Riding and Road Safety Assessors.
+Gold members of the BHS, over 21 years of age and with a minimum of three years’ training experience as a BHS registered Riding and Road Safety trainer can apply to become BHS Riding and Road Safety Assessors.
 Call 02476 840482 for more information.

 We hope that riders will stay safe riding out, but unfortunately accidents happen.
 Every year, a high number of equestrian incidents go unrecorded.
 Our dedicated site, horseaccidents.org.uk, is a valuable resource providing a way that we can record incidents and gather statistics.
 Without hard evidence like this, it is impossible to lobby those in power to make the changes to ensure riding is safer for all.